Dimitry Bertaud: 2017–18 season

-2018-19 season
+2018–19 season

 Following his successful season with the reserves, Bertaud became Montpellier's second choice, as Pionnier retired; Ligali returned from his loan as the third choice.
 This offered him less playing time, although he still played some games in the Championnat National 3 to keep his legs fresh.
 Once again, he played in the Coupe de la Ligue third round, where Montpellier lost 3–0 to Nantes.
 Bertaud also played his first Ligue 1 game on 20 January, due to Lecomte fracturing his rib, keeping a clean sheet in a 0–0 draw against Rennes.
 Montpellier finished sixth, missing out on next season's UEFA competitions, while the reserves finished first in Group H, earning promotion to the Championnat National 2.

-2019-20 season
+2019–20 season

 After Lecomte joined Monaco, coach Der Zakarian brought in Gerónimo Rulli on loan from Real Sociedad, and Bertaud remained the second choice, ahead of Matis Carvalho, who joined from Toulouse after Ligali left the club.
 Bertaud played the opener against Rennes, but again spent most of the season on the bench, playing Montpellier's Coupe de la Ligue games, in the competition's final season.
 Bertaud was then called up to the under-21.
-He also played in the Coupe de France round of 16 game against Belfort, coming on after Rulli was sent of on the 4th minute of stoppage time.
+He also played in the Coupe de France round of 16 game against Belfort, coming on after Rulli was sent off in the 4th minute of stoppage time.
 The scoreline stood 0-0 after extra time, and Montpellier were knocked out after losing 5–4 in the subsequent penalty shoot-out.
-For the next league game on 1 February against Paris Saint-Germain, Rulli was suspended and Bertaud started under the posts, before being himself sent off on the 17th minute, while the score stood 1–0 to PSG; the match ended 5–0, in a game where Joris Chotard was also sent of on the 88th.
+For the next league game on 1 February against Paris Saint-Germain, Rulli was suspended and Bertaud started under the posts, before being himself sent off in the 17th minute, while the score stood 1–0 to PSG; the match ended 5–0, in a game where Joris Chotard was also sent off in the 88th.

 Montpellier stood 8th when the league was suspended due to the COVID-19 pandemic, once more narrowly missing out on UEFA competitions.
 Bertaud had also played a couple of games with the reserves, who stood 14th in Group C when the league was suspended, and were once again relegated.

-2020-21 season
+2020–21 season

 Bertaud remained second in line after Rulli returned to Sociedad, as coach Der Zakarian brought in Swiss international Jonas Omlin.
 Nevertheless, he got to play some games in the Ligue 1.
 He was briefly sidelined with an injured shoulder, before playing for all of Montpellier's Coupe de France campaign, which ended in the semi-finals after a 2–2 draw against PSG; Montpellier lost 6–5 in the penalty shoot-out.
 At the end of the season Montpellier finished 8th once again.